Israel will let Egypt deliver some aid to Gaza, as doctors struggle to treat hospital blast victims

 More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion, in which the fighters took some 200 hostages into Gaza.
 Militants in Gaza have launched rockets every day since toward cities across Israel.

 The Musa family fled to the typically sleepy central town of Deir al-Balah and sheltered in a cousin’s three-story home near the local hospital.
-But on Wednesday at 7:30p.m., a series of explosions, believed to be airstrikes, rocked the building, turning the family home into a mountain of rubble that they said has buried some 20 women and children.
+But at 7:30 p.m.
+Wednesday, a series of explosions, believed to be airstrikes, rocked the building, turning the family home into a mountain of rubble that they said buried some 20 women and children.

 The dead body of Hiam Musa, the sister-in-law of Associated Press photojournalist Adel Hana, was recovered from under the building Wednesday evening, the family said.
 The family doesn’t know who else is under the rubble, alive or dead.